ihorsniezhko/bike-rental-project/README.md

 * **Header:**
     * The header uses a standard Bootstrap `navbar`.
 It includes the site logo and brand name on the left.
     * The navigation links on the right are dynamic: they show "Login" and "Sign Up" for logged-out users, and "My Profile" and "Logout" for authenticated users.
 This is achieved with Django's template logic (`{% if user.is_authenticated %}`).
+    * On smaller screens, the navigation links collapse into a hamburger menu to ensure a mobile-friendly experience.
     ![Site Header](/static/media/header.png)

 * **Homepage:**